The Neurodynamic Assessment for Decision-Making

 5. Grueschow, M. et al. Real-world stress resilience is associated with the responsivity of the locus coeruleus.
 Nature Communication.

-Using imaging and pupil dialtion this study reveals that an individual's resilience to real-world stress is closely tied to the responsiveness of the locus coeruleus, a brain region critical for managing stress and arousal levels.
+Using imaging and pupil dilation this study reveals that an individual's resilience to real-world stress is closely tied to the responsiveness of the locus coeruleus, a brain region critical for managing stress and arousal levels.

 6. Grueschow, M., Polania, R., Hare, T. A., & Ruff, C. C. Automatic versus Choice-Dependent Value Representations in the Human Brain.
 Neuron.